DDPNAS: Efficient Neural Architecture Search via Dynamic Distribution Pruning: Experiments

-The minimal time and GPU memory consumption make applying our algorithm on ImageNet feasible.
-We further conduct a search experiment on ImageNet by following \cite{cai2018proxylessnas}.
-In particular, we employ a set of mobile convolutional layers with various kernels $\{3,5,7\}$ and expanding ratios $\{1,3,6\}$.
-To further accelerate the search, we directly use the network with the CPU and GPU structure obtained in \cite{cai2018proxylessnas}.
-In this way, the zero and identity layers in the search space are abandoned.
-And we only search the hyper-parameters related to the convolutional layers.

-On ImageNet, we keep the same search hyper-parameters as on CIFAR-10.
-We follow training settings in \cite{cai2018proxylessnas}, train the models for $120$ epochs with a learning rate $0.4$ (annealed down to zero following a cosine schedule), and a batch size of $1024$ across $4$ Tesla V100 GPUs.
-Experimental results are reported in Tab.~\ref{tab:search_imagenet}, where our DDPNAS achieves superior performance compared to both human-designed and automating searched architectures with much less computation cost.
+{The minimal time and GPU memory consumption make applying our algorithm on ImageNet feasible.
+The search experiment is further conducted with Layer-wise search space on ImageNet.
+On ImageNet, the same search hyper-parameters are utilized as on CIFAR10.} We follow training settings in \citep{cai2018proxylessnas}, training the models for $120$ epochs with a learning rate of $0.4$ (annealed down to zero following a cosine schedule), and a batch size of $1024$ across four Tesla V100 GPUs.
+Experimental results are reported in Tab.~\ref{tab:_imagenet}, where our DDPNAS achieves superior performance compared to both human-designed and automatically searched architectures, with much lower computational cost. {The architectures could be generated directly under different constraints, by only searching once with the proposed ENG.} Therefore, there is no extra search time for DDPNAS-B and DDPNAS-C.